-Days spent paddling along the Colorado River are calm but challenging.
-As we move up the river, the valley turns to a canyon with walls towering vertically out of the river.
+Our group will spend several days paddling along the calm section of the Colorado River just south of the Hoover Dam.
+As we move up the river, the valley turns to a canyon with walls towering vertically above.
 We might see an occasional Bighorn Sheep, and what is left of the silver and gold mines of the area.
-Camping on the river next to hot springs we will have the opportunity for a day trip to a sauna cave, and the heated waterfall in Gold-strike Canyon.
-You will learn valuable paddling skills used to conquer the river’s many currents while travelling upstream toward the Hoover Dam, but will also enjoy being able to float lazily along the waters on your way back down.
+Unique experiences on this trip include camping on the river next to hot springs, the opportunity to explore a sauna cave, and visiting the heated waterfall in Gold-strike Canyon.
+You will learn valuable paddling skills used to navigate the river’s many currents while travelling upstream, and you will also enjoy being able to float along the waters on your way back down.

 Course Area - Black Canyon

-Black Canyon is one of the most amazing places to visit in the west.
+Black Canyon is one of the most amazing places to paddle in the west.
 This section of the Colorado River is best known for its numerous mineral hot springs that emerge from the crevices of the canyon walls.
-And because we will be camping along the river, on many nights we will be able to soak away in the natural, hot mineral waters until dinner.
-The heat of the Arizona summer is impressive, but it’s nothing that can’t be conquered with a dip in the chilly Colorado.
-And if warm air and cool water weren't enough to make you want to play on the river, the emerald green caves and coves are enough to take anyone's breath away.
+And because we will be camping along the river, on many nights we will have the opportunity to soak in these natural, hot mineral waters.
+The heat of the Arizona summer is impressive, but it’s something that can be complemented with a dip in the chilly Colorado.
+And if warm air and cool water aren’t enough to convince you, the emerald green caves and coves will surely take anyone's breath away.
 This is one of our most awesome trips, and for that reason it will fill early, so register soon.

 Day 1 – Meet at the Outback Adventures at 10am.
 Check out your gear and then drive to Willow Beach.
 Camp along the Colorado River.

-Day 6 -Breakfast, Closing Ceremonies, Depart 10am.
+Day 7 – Breakfast, Closing Ceremonies, Depart 10am.
 Plan flights no earlier than 12pm (noon).

-Kayaking is a unique skill to master and can be very tiring.
+Kayaking is a unique skill to learn and can be very tiring.
 As you will learn before you get on the water, you must use your core muscles to execute proper paddling form.
 This may take minutes or days to master, depending on your skill level.
 The heat of the Arizona desert in August is nothing to take lightly.
-Wearing proper sun protection is essential as well as drinking lots of water.
+Wearing proper sun protection and staying hydrated by drinking lots of water are essential to maintaining your well-being on this trip.
 Luckily for you, though, you can cool off any time you want in the waters of the Colorado!